 1. Click New in the Enterprise Units (tcemm0130m000) session.
-2. Specify this information: - The properties of the enterprise unit, such as the financial company, logistic company, and enterprise unit category.

-- If the Sites parameter is activated in the Implemented Software Components (tccom0100s000) session, specify a site, if all of the enterprise unit's entities must belong to the same site. - Optionally, the entities of the enterprise unit.
+2. Specify this information: - The properties of the enterprise unit, such as the financial company, logistic company, and enterprise unit category. - If the Sites concept is activated in the Multisite Concepts Activation (tcemm4600m000) workbench session, specify a site, if all of the enterprise unit's entities must belong to the same site. - Optionally, the entities of the enterprise unit.
 If you create entities in the Site (tcemm0650m000) session, you can save and close the current session without adding entities.